 Snow response and removal is a high priority for the City of Midland.
 Watch this YouTube video for more on the City's process.
-The methods used and response time for snow removal throughout the approximately 36 square miles of Midland depend upon the amount of snow that falls.
-The categories below describe the general procedures for snow response and removal in the city.
+The methods used and response time for snow removal throughout the approximately 35 square miles of Midland depend upon the amount of snow that falls.
+The following describes the general procedures for snow removal and response in the City.

 What do our snow plow drivers see when they plow?
 Watch the video!

 "Snow Watch" ensures the City's readiness in the event of snowfall.
 Snow Watch is staffed 24 hours a day during the winter season.

 When the conditions of light snow or ice appear on road surfaces, Snow Watch operators begin to salt the priority routes.
 The priority routes include bridges, overpasses, the Business Route 10 expressway, state trunk lines (Eastman, Saginaw, Patrick, Lyon, M20), major streets, hospital and school zones.
 Street plowing routes are followed by salting to minimize icing.

 If more crews are needed, they will be added as conditions warrant.
 When a snowfall of 4 inches or more occurs, and/or accompanying weather conditions warrant, street plowing begins on priority routes.